ricepo/isodist/README.md

 require exponentially more processing time and memory.

-Having a very small resolution value may result in kinks (i.e. self-intersections) of isodistance
+Having a very small resolution value may result in kinks (i.e. self-intersections) of isodistance polygons, which cause hex-fitting to fail.
+You can choose to ignore them by disabling hex-fitting, but note that presence of kinks usually indicates incorrect parameter choice.

 ### `-h, --hex-size`